autred/blog/faq.md

 It is off by default, and if not enabled, your account_id is hidden in the Dota 2 API, so we can't identify you as the player who played in the match (although we still have a record of the match itself).
 Once enabled, any matches played after that point should show up in your profile.

-## Why isn't [some match] being parsed?
+## Why isn't advanced data available for some of my matches?

-There are several reasons why we wouldn't have parsed data for a match:
+This data comes from replay files (not the WebAPI), and there are several reasons:

 * The replay isn't ready yet.
 There is usually a delay after the match (~10 minutes) while we wait for Valve to make the replay downloadable.

 * The replay might not be available.
 This happens occasionally, particularly in the SEA region.
 If you can't get the replay in the client, we can't get it either.

 * The match had no users who've visited recently.
-We don't automatically parse these matches because they're unlikely to be looked at.
-We still get the basic data from the API, but don't queue it for parse.
+We don't automatically parse these replays because they're unlikely to be looked at.
+We still get the basic data from the API, but don't queue it for replay parsing.

-* The Dota 2 Network is down.
-During server maintenances (usually on Tuesday), we can't get replays until we can connect again.
+* API/GC issues.
+If the Steam API is down, we can't find out about new matches, and if the GC (Game Coordinator) is down, we can't get replays to parse.

 * The parser crashed while trying to parse the match.
 This might happen if something weird happened in the replay file that we didn't expect.
+If you suspect a replay is breaking the parser, please open an issue on GitHub!

 * The replay is expired.
-Valve deletes replays after 7 days, so we can't parse these matches.

-Since we only parse the replays of active users, we have only parsed a small percentage of all the Dota 2 matches ever played, and only those after August 2014.
-This means we probably won't be able to do replay parsing for the majority of your historical matches (from before registration).
+Valve deletes replays after 10 days.
+This means we probably won't be able to do replay parsing for most matches before you registered.
+Parsed matches before that point are due to other players in the game having signed up previously.

 ## What do I do if I want to develop a feature/report a bug?